This is a walk through on the history of web APIs, highlighting some of the pioneers who have made the API space what it is.

 History is everything.
 Understanding where we have come from is critical to knowing where we are going.
 While pushing forward with the latest technology, it is always healthy to pause and take a look at that past--so let's take a look at the history of APIs.

-Through a technological lense, APIs are just one piece of what the enterprise would call a Service Oriented Architecture (SOA).
-APIs are nothing new.
-But sometime around 2000, a portion of the SOA experiment left the enterprise and found a more fertile environment in the world of start-ups.
+When I talking about APIs, I'm focused one version that was born out of the enterprise, during the Service Oriented Architecture (SOA) movement, which sometime around 2000, a portion of the SOA experiment left the enterprise and found a more fertile environment in the world of start-ups.

 When we look back, we can begin see some clear patterns emerge that have defined the industry.
 Patterns that need to be emulated, and some that should be avoided.